 If you have to hold an online meeting with a larger group of people (up to 25), you’ll be able to do so with Skype, by using the split-screen option.

 Slack is a popular communication tool that lets you fully focus on team discussions and arrangements – you’ll get to create channels to support group discussions around particular topics, or send messages to individual teammates directly.
 You’ll even be able to decide who can view what, by creating public channels anyone with the link can access, or locked channels, for the select few.

 This tool also lets you attach and send files, share briefs, and highlight important documents by pinning them to a channel.
 If a particular topic-related channel becomes too wide in scope, you can parse it into threads.

-Twist is a team communication app especially geared at remote teams – you’ll be able to hold conversations, and organize them in topics such as particular teams, projects, and clients, or simply send direct messages to individuals.
+Twist is a team communication app specially geared at remote teams – you’ll be able to hold conversations and organize them in topics such as particular teams, projects, and clients, or simply send direct messages to individuals.